-In the context of this overall endeavour ETUI provides the research, expertise, training and support that are needed to help decision-makers bring into being a Social Europe and to foster cooperative modes of policy development, thereby promoting upwards social convergence, international solidarity, justice, prosperity and welfare.
+In the context of this overall endeavour, the ETUI provides the research, expertise, training and support that are needed to help decision-makers bring into being a Social Europe and to foster cooperative modes of policy development, thereby promoting upwards social convergence, international solidarity, justice, prosperity and welfare.
 ETUI engages in intensive dialogue and cooperation with trade union representatives, as well as with academics and other research institutions.
-It consider these activities as strategically important for the purpose of retaining its role of a central European networking hub in in the domain of labour and socio-economic studies.
-In terms of the content of this work, research, education and health and safety matters are strongly interrelated, so that activities will continue to be developed in an integrated, efficient and innovative way in the years to come.
+It considers these activities as strategically important for the purpose of retaining its role of a central European networking hub in the domain of labour and socio-economic studies.

 Identification number in the EU Transparency register: 521878025223-22

 The ETUI is a non-profit international association under Belgian law (tax number: BE0418.812.841), employing a staff of some 70 persons from all over Europe.
 It receives financial support from the European Union.

 The ETUI respects your privacy.
 We have updated our data protection policies (see https://www.etui.org/legal-mentions) following the GDPR principles and legal requirements.
 If you wish to know more please contact firstname.lastname@example.org